image of man with money - unit economics

 Unit Economics: What are they and why are they important?

-When starting and growing your B2B software company, tracking success and sustainability can be an extremely daunting task.
+Where should you start?
+The answer is simple: unit economics.
 Unit economics are simple but powerful data that allow you to understand your company’s financial health, viability, and sustainability.

 Why should I track unit economics?